danh21/STM32_BasicProjects/README.md

     - Led_HAL: blink led by periodically using interrupt timer
     - Led_reg: blink led by periodically using counter timer
     - UART_HAL: interaction between uC and Hercules by UART protocol, request user enter password
+    - ADC_HAL: based on reference voltage, read ADC value and transmit to terminal by UART

 # Common source
     Projects using HAL library: